Motion sickness: Behavioral measures

-Behavioral measures to decrease motion sickness include holding the head still and lying on the back.
+Behavioral measures to decrease motion sickness include holding the head still and lying on one's back.
 Focusing on the horizon may also be useful.
 Listening to music, mindful breathing, being the driver, and not reading while moving are other techniques.

-Habituation is the most effective technique but requires significant time.
+Habituation is the most effective technique, but requires significant time.
 It is often used by the military for pilots.
 These techniques must be carried out at least every week to retain effectiveness.

 A head-worn, computer device with a transparent display can be used to mitigate the effects of motion sickness (and spatial disorientation) if visual indicators of the wearer's head position are shown.
 Such a device functions by providing the wearer with digital reference lines in their field of vision that indicate the horizon's position relative to the user's head.
 This is accomplished by combining readings from accelerometers and gyroscopes mounted in the device.
 This technology has been implemented in both standalone devices and Google Glass.
 One promising looking treatment is to wear LCD shutter glasses that create a stroboscopic vision of 4 Hz with a dwell of 10 milliseconds.

 Medication

 Three types of medications are sometimes prescribed to improve symptoms of motion sickness: antimuscarinics such as scopolamine, H_{1} antihistamines such as dimenhydrinate, and amphetamines such as dexamphetamine.
 Benefits are greater if used before the onset of symptoms or shortly after symptoms begin.
 Side effects, however, may limit the use of medications.
 A number of medications used for nausea such as ondansetron and metoclopramide are not effective in motion sickness.

+Tradipitant (Nereus) was approved for medical use in the United States in December 2025.